 Hi, I’m Rhett Spencer inventor of the nCAP Pain Relief Technology.
 A few years back a motorcycle accident left me with 6 broken ribs, a short stay in the hospital and way, way too many painkillers!
 After returning home and dealing with the undesirable side effects of the pills, I discovered the solution that allowed me to return to peak condition and rid myself of those addicting, dangerous opioids forever.

-Since then, the nCAP Pain Relief Patch has been used on all sorts of pain, from headaches to sore feet and everywhere in between.
+Since then, the nCAP Pain Relief Technology has been used on all sorts of pain, from headaches to sore feet and everywhere in between.
 I’m not saying it will work for everyone, but it has worked for most.
 So why not give it a try to see if it will work for you.